Resource Overview

 • What emotions came up when encountering this word cloud?
 What words did your eye first move towards?

-• By analyzing this language, what conclusions can you draw about how hate escalates?
+• By analyzing the language of the word cloud and the experience of Judah, what conclusions can you draw about how hate escalates?

 STUDENT HANDOUT